noble-varghese/dynamofl/Readme.md

 ## Configuration

-Modify the `sampleYaml.yml` file to configure your application settings.
-Here's a template for the YAML file:
+Modify the `dynamofl.yaml` file to configure your application settings.

-pip install -r requirements.txt

 ## Configuration

 Modify the `application/dynamofl.yml` file to configure your application settings.
-Here's a template for the YAML file:

-- `app.name`: The name of your application.
-- `app.version`: The version of your application.
-- `app.description`: A brief description of your application.
-- `app.node_port`: The port on which the Node.js server will run.
-- `app.python_port`: The port on which the Python server will run.

 ## Running the Application